In late 2016, I emailed Patrick McHale.

-He didn’t know who I was, but I said we should make an art book about of his transcendental Cartoon Network miniseries, Over the Garden Wall.
+He didn’t know who I was, but I said we should author an art book about of his transcendental Cartoon Network miniseries, Over the Garden Wall.
 He agreed.
-And with the help of Dan Chabon at Dark Horse Comics, we did.
+And with the help of editor Dan Chabon at Dark Horse Comics, we did.

-For those unfamiliar, Pat, art director Nick Cross, a street busking live band called The Blasting Company, and a rotating ensemble of impeccably talented artists created something special.
+For those unfamiliar, Pat, art director Nick Cross, a street busking live band called The Blasting Company, and a rotating ensemble of talented artists created something special.
 (Other parties thought so as well—the show won an Emmy in 2015.)
 Over the Garden Wall takes its legacy from the hand-painted annals of pioneering ‘30s animation, colonial tavern ghost stories, and ‘80s nostalgia.
-When I proposed an art book, I didn’t solely want to talk about the visuals—every element from the voice acting to the music and title card cut-outs is so carefully executed and fussed with.
-It’s a work about two brothers tripping through a purely American fairy tale, but it’s also the tale of wonderful people making wonderful things in the wee hours of the morning—eyes red and hearts racing.
-And alongside the avalanche of doodles and in-process art provided by Pat and Nick, that’s the story I wanted to tell.
+When I proposed an art book, I didn’t solely want to talk about the visuals—every element from the voice acting to the music and title card cut-outs is so carefully executed and fussed with, that I wanted to celebrate every facet of the show.
+It’s a work about two brothers tripping through a purely American fairy tale, but it’s also the tale of wonderful people making wonderful things in the insufferably early hours of the morning.
+And alongside the avalanche of doodles and in-process art provided by Pat and Nick, that’s the story I told.